Snew: Airplay and Press

 SNEW's songs have been often heard on television during sporting events, with NHL Hockey using "Heavy Water," Major League Baseball using "Pick Up The Ball" and "Knock It Out Of The Park," and NFL Sunday using "Shinebox" at various points during the national broadcasts of different games, primarily on Fox Sports (United States).

 The band's songs have also been used in motion picture soundtracks, with three songs used in the 2014 documentary "Inside Metal: The Pioneers of Los Angeles Hard Rock and Metal," a project on which Don Vito also served as associate producer and editor.
 "Stand Up High" was used in the 2014 sci-fi horror film Extraterrestrial.

-A fair share of acclaim has come the band's way from international publications such as Classic Rock (magazine) (UK), Popular 1 Magazine (Spain), Burrn! magazine (Japan) and Rock Hard (magazine) (Germany).
-In fact, SNEW has been reviewed by magazines more than 70 times worldwide and made the cover of Buzzbin magazine.
+The band has been mentioned in international publications such as Classic Rock (magazine) (UK), Popular 1 Magazine (Spain), Burrn! magazine (Japan) and Rock Hard (magazine) (Germany).
+SNEW has been reviewed by magazines more than 70 times worldwide and made the cover of Buzzbin magazine.